Meyer Lemon Rosemary Chicken – Easy One-Pan Stovetop Recipe

 - When sauce starts sizzling, add the chicken thighs skin-side down, and let cook for 5-7 minutes -- resist the urge to flip them!
 This is when the skin gets its golden brown.

 - Once chicken looks seared with a golden-brown skin, gently flip each thigh over to cook the other side.
-Place lid on the pan and allow to cook for another 5-7 minutes and lower to medium heat.
-This is when the sauce will further reduce and thicken.

 - Squeeze in the meyer lemon

 - Add salt and pepper, and gently stir sauce around the chicken to bring together the flavors.
 Baste the chicken with a spoon, by scooping up the sauce and lacing over the chicken.
-Do this a few times, enough for the chicken to look coated and juicy.

 - Plate the chicken, and pour and scrape the sauce out of the pan right over the chicken.